to restore (re·store)

 1. To repair with gold; The art of repairing metal with gold or silver lacquer together with the understanding that an object is more beautiful for having been broken.

-In restoring these eggs, new and beautiful structures are created, we are reminded of the transience and imperfection of life.
-The body withers, it takes on lines and blemishes, each one tells a story of wisdom, experience and the serenity gained only with age.
+In restoring these eggs, new and beautiful forms are created.
+We are reminded of the transience and imperfections of life in which each blemish and wrinkle reflects a wisdom and experience gained only with age.